sgbernardo/illinois_businessanalytics/README.md

-# Business Analytics Focus Area
+# Learnings from the Business Analytics Focus Area
 This repository serves as an exhibit what I learned in the business analytics focus area during my time at the University of Illinois at Urbana-Champaign.
 I want to thank all my professors and fellow students for the learning journey.

 ## Projects in this Repository